elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 {% include mix-otp-preface.html %}

-In this chapter, we will create a module named `KV.Bucket`.
-This module will be responsible for storing our key-value entries in a way that allows them to be read and modified by other processes.
+In this chapter we will learn how to keep a dynamic status within the Elixir ecosystem of immutable values.
+If you have previous programming experience outside functional programming, you may think of globally shared variables.
+The next chapters will generalize the concepts introduced here.

 If you have skipped the Getting Started guide or read it long ago, be sure to re-read the [Processes](/getting-started/processes.html) chapter.
 We will use it as a starting point.

 ## The trouble with state

 Elixir is an immutable language where nothing is shared by default.
-If we want to provide buckets, which can be read and modified from multiple places, we have two main options in Elixir:
+If we want to provide "variables", which can be read and modified from multiple places, we have two main options in Elixir:

 * Processes
 * [ETS (Erlang Term Storage)](http://www.erlang.org/doc/man/ets.html)